Updated March 29, 2023, to include more pictures of new food offerings. Plexiglass partitions have been removed from workstations.

 I find the facilities and amenities offered at the LAX United Club more than enough to justify my annual paid membership.
 If you are getting access as a Business Class passenger or a UA Mileage Plus Gold or higher member on an international flight, you’ll most likely find it a great perk that will enhance your travel experience.

 Overall, I find the United Club at Los Angeles LAX Airport a haven away from the crowded and sometimes chaotic terminal.
-It is the perfect solution away from the crowd if you need a workstation to get some work done, a place to grab a quick snack or a couple of drinks, or just a relaxing place to enjoy your pre-flight experience.
+It is the perfect solution away from the crowd if you need a workstation to get some work done, a place to grab a quick snack or a couple of drinks, or just a relaxing space to enjoy your pre-flight experience.